nanoutils/nanoutils/docs/docs/methods.md

 ## `findIndex`

-Finds a value in an `array` based on a predicate and returns an index of it (a search is made from a beginning).
+Finds a value in `array` based on a predicate and returns an index of it (a search is made from a beginning).
 Otherwise, returns `-1`

 ```js
 import { findIndex } from 'nanoutils'